Ancient Celtic women: Inheritance law

 The inheritance law of the British Celts disadvantaged women, especially daughters, in similar ways to marriage law.
 Only if the inheritance came from the mother or if the daughters originated from the last marriage of a man and the sons from an earlier marriage, were the two genders treated the same.

 A daughter inherits no land from her father, except if she has no brothers, if she is an inheriting-daughter (ban-chomarba), and even then she inherits only for her lifetime.

 — Josef Weisweiler, Die Stellung der Frau bei den Kelten. pp. 227 f.

 After that, the inheritance returned to her paternal relatives (Fine).
 This institution of the 'inheriting-daughter' has a parallel in ancient Indian law, in which a father without sons could designate his daughter as a putrikā (son-like daughter).

 In Gallic law, widows (old Irish: fedb, Welsh: gweddwn, Cornish gwedeu, Breton: intañvez) inherited the entire property left behind by their husband.
 They could dispose of this property freely, unlike in Old Irish law, in which the widow was under the control of her sons.
 Only a right to make gifts and a restricted power of sale were granted to her, which was called the bantrebthach ('female householder').
 The right to make gifts was restricted to transfers within the family.

 Welsh women only received the right to inherit under king Henry II of England (1133–1189).

 Cáin Adomnáin

 The abbot and saint Adomnan of Iona produced the legal work Cáin Adomnáin (The Canon of Adomnan) or Lex Innocentium (The law of the innocents) on the property of women (especially mothers) and children.
-He describes the condition of women up till that point, with self-aware exaggeration, as cumalacht (enslavement), in order to highlight the importance of his own work.
+He describes the condition of women up till that point, with self-aware exaggeration, as cumalacht (enslavement), to highlight the importance of his own work.
 Adomnan reports that a woman who: